 Flooding in Duluth and North Shore

-With 6 – 8 inches of rain in the last 18 hours flooding in Duluth and the surrounding area has caused serious problems for everyone.
+Rain, rain, go away.
+With 6-8 inches of precipitation in the past 18 hours, flooding in Duluth and the surrounding area has caused serious problems for everyone.
 With more rain on the way things are probably going to get worse before they get better.
 I have been personally fighting a flooding basement, but feel fortunate that is all I have had to deal with.
 I am wondering if now is the time to start building an ark?

-Post your Duluth Flood 2012 pictures and videos in the comments!
+Post your Duluth Flood 2012 pictures and videos in the comments.

 Associated Press: Major flooding in northeastern Minnesota has closed roads, Duluth city hall and a university campus and has authorities recommending emergency travel only.